albanD/pytorch/docs/source/community/governance.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 Primary work happens through issues and pull requests on
 GitHub.
-Maintainers should avoid pushing their changes directly to
+Even maintainers should not push their changes directly to
 the PyTorch repository, instead relying on pull requests.
 Approving a
 pull request by a core or module maintainer allows it to be merged
 without further process.
 Core and module maintainers, as listed on